harrisonmg/jigsaw/notes.md

 # TODO
-* frame, group lock (only at client level?), random starting pos
+- frame, group lock (only at client level?), random starting pos
-* outline at low z height
+- outline at low z height
-* tween?
+    - maybe cut another sprite with a thick stroke on the SVG path and make it black?
+- piece tween when you pick up / put down
+    - maybe even tween piece movements
+        - this would make the snap look real nice
+        - plus would allow lowering the piece-move server event frequency

 # architecture
 - server